dverdin/writings/2018-Hackathon-report.md

 Those questions should be addressed, but we should remember, when discussing about them, that there are other Sympa tools that have the same problem: sympa-* ML for example.

+Any concern related to Sympa web site - and tools - hosting should be discussed on a Github issue in the [web site project](https://github.com/sympa-community/dotorg/issues).

 ### Decision making

 A simple decision-making process is as follows: